saltukalakus/PixelLock/README.md

 ### 💥💥💥 Security Challenge 💥💥💥

 This is an open challenge for those interested in bug bounties.
 Find a way to decrypt the secret images in this [Gist](https://gist.github.com/saltukalakus/3ed86910ea2eee6c6e72f8def4c6017c).
-If you can decrypt at least one of the images, you win ✨✨✨ **500 GBP** ✨✨✨
+If you can decrypt at least one of the images, you win 💰💰💰 **500 USD** 💰💰💰

 ### Disclaimer